wiki-virus/HSI-STUDIO/README.md

 ## ⚖️ Copyright & License

-**Copyright © 2026.
-All Rights Reserved.**
+Copyright © 2026.
+All Rights Reserved.

-This software and its source code are the proprietary property of the author.
-Unauthorized copying, modification, distribution, or use of this code, via any medium, is strictly prohibited.
-This repository is provided for view-only purposes; no license is granted for external use or contribution.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software to use and run the software without modification for personal, educational, or research purposes.

+Commercial use, unauthorized modification, redistribution, or resale of this code is strictly prohibited.